 Malahide Castle is one of the unique places to celebrate Halloween.
 At least several restless souls haunt the mysterious medieval castle boasting 800 years of heritage.
 Like Puck the Court Jester, who was stabbed here after falling in love with the Lady Talbot, or Join Hattie, the eccentric Housekeeper.
 Malahide Castle was home to several generations of the Talbot family, storing plenty of legends and scary stories.
 Visitors can explore the private rooms and collections, and learn about the castle's role in Irish political and social life.
 Also, you can experience the magic of the Fairy Trail through the enchanting woodlands of the private West Lawn, see the beautiful Walled Garden and step into the fascinating world of butterflies in the Cambridge Glasshouse.

 Dublin has a vibrant nightlife, and on Halloween, there are many parties throughout the city, ranging from fun and silly to genuinely frightening.
 Halloween Roller Disco is a perfect nostalgic event for the whole family, taking place at Dublin’s roller disco rink at D12 on the Long Mile Road.
-There will be prizes for the best costumes!
+There are prizes for the best costumes!
 Disco Bloodbath is a seriously scary Halloween party, taking place in The Church Café, Bar & Restaurant, an 18th-century renovated crypt.
 Expect to see many ghouls, zombies and other creeps all around you.
-Danse Macabre, Halloween Monster Ball, is Ireland's most decadent Halloween party held at the grand Concert Hall (RDS Venue—Main Hall Complex) that becomes the freak circus for just one night.
+The Danse Macabre, Halloween Monster Ball, is Ireland's most decadent Halloween party held at the Grand Concert Hall (RDS Venue—Main Hall Complex) and becomes a freak circus for just one night.
 There will be live music, DJs, immersive performances, variety, cabaret and the occasional sacrifice.
 Everyone is expected to wear a fancy dress.